cdsittampalam/documentation/docs/Deposit & Withdraw.md

 #### Authorise an Address (Trade Initiator)

-As the initiator of the withdrawal, you confirm your decision through authorising using the phone app.
+As the initiator of the withdrawal, you confirm your decision by authorising using the phone app.

 1. Tap the notification that you received on your phone.
-The Withdraw screen shows details of the transaction including fees.
+The Withdraw Address screen shows details of the transaction including fees.

 ![auth withdraw](/doc-images/authwithadd.png)